ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ## Future Work

-- include income, parental education,
+- include income, parental education, nativity
 - filter by race/ethnicity and gender: to better tease out the implications of these intersections of identity on educational outcomes
 - filter education variable differently, college educated vs hs educated